-1.1 Biomedical Information:
+1.1 Biomedical information:

-The following sections contain excerpts and concise information drawn from multiple which medical articles. have heen meticulously reviewed by the author of this paper.
+The following sections contain excerpts and concise information drawn from multiple medical articles, which have been meticulously reviewed by the author of this paper.
 The author has adopted this approach as an alternative to including a conventional reference list at the end of this document, with the intention of optimizing his valuable research time.
 It is essential to clarify that these sections do not constitute part of the author's original contribution but have been included to aid the author in his future reviews and offer valuable insights to other readers with an interest in these subjects.